exergyheat/website/src/blog-posts/bitcoin-heating-economics.md

 ---
-id: 'bitcoin-heating-economics'
+id: 'book-ch1'
-title: 'The Economics of Bitcoin Heating: A Deep Dive'
+title: 'Why Hashrate Heaters Make Sense: Nine Reasons to Capture Bitcoin from Electric Heaters'
 excerpt: 'Understanding the financial mechanics behind hashrate heating and how it creates value for property owners.'
 author: 'Dylan'
 date: '2024-12-08'